A practical guide to Gorgias webhooks for support automation

 Expert Verified

 If you're managing an e-commerce support team, you know the drill: you’re always searching for ways to get more done without burning out your agents.
-Your helpdesk is command central, and for a lot of brands, that’s Gorgias.
-It's a solid tool, but the real gains come when you automate the repetitive stuff that eats up so much time.
+Your helpdesk is command central, and for the world's leading brands, that’s Gorgias.
+It's a mature, industry-leading platform, and the real gains come when you tap into the automation potential that powers thousands of successful companies.

 That’s where webhooks enter the picture.

-Gorgias webhooks are a seriously powerful feature for building custom automations, though they can seem a bit technical at first glance.
+Gorgias webhooks are a seriously powerful feature for building custom automations.
 In this guide, we'll unpack what they are, what you can do with them, and how people usually set them up.
-We’ll also be honest about the hurdles you might run into and explore a more modern, AI-based way to get the same results without the usual headaches.
+We’ll also look at the technical considerations you might run into and explore how a modern, AI-based solution can complement your Gorgias setup to streamline your results.

 What are Gorgias webhooks?